 Looking for some inspiration?
 Check out these example applications that have been built on top of Hyperlane

-If you're running into issues once you've begun using Hyperlane, such as messages not getting processed or delivered properly, transaction failures, or other issues check out the Troubleshooting pages.
+If you're running into issues once you've begun using Hyperlane, such as messages not getting processed or delivered properly, transaction failures, or other issues check out the Troubleshooting/Developer FAQ pages.